RemusCourtenay/760-Replay-Strategies/README.md

 - The list of strategies that you want to use (these are run separately)
 - The datasets that you want to use (also run separately)
 - The hyper-parameters to be used

+In this example the script will run four different tests with both strategies attempting both datasets.
+It will also use the default neural network and artist and run the tests with 1000 memories per task and 10 epochs (as defined by the script parameters).